Ragene Andrea Palma, EnP

 Outside my blog

-I really like writing, so sometimes, when I have a point that I strongly feel has to be taken seriously, I go beyond the comfort zone of this blog and try to reach more people through journalistic articles:
+I really like writing, so sometimes, when I have a point that I strongly feel has to be taken seriously, I go beyond the comfort zone of this blog and try to reach more people through journalistic articles, which you could read about here.

 I’d love to learn from you too.
 Comment below, and let’s keep those ideas coming.